Goldendoodle Breed Standard Blog Banner

 Are there disqualifications in the Goldendoodle breed standard?

-How do F1 and F1B Goldendoodles differ in meeting breed standards?
+How do F1 and F1B Goldendoodles differ in relation to the standard?

 ABCs Puppy Zs